ivanlalic/getsubtitles/README.md

 # getsubtitles
-This a website to upload audio/video files and they can get captioned using Whisper (OpenAI).
+This a website to upload audio/video files where they can get Transcribed/captioned using Whisper (OpenAI).